ChillSeekTeam/chillseek/README.md

 + When fulsome compute required, connect to Azure Virtual Machine
     + Rooftop CPUs for CPU compute
     + ***TBD*** for GPUs
-    + FOR CPU: command to upload / overwrite vm folders: scp -i ~/.ssh/{RooftopCPU Pem file} -r . rjskene@4.227.189.169:/home/rjskene/chillseek
+    + DO FIRST!!!
+FOR CPU: command to upload / overwrite vm folders: scp -i ~/.ssh/{RooftopCPU Pem file} -r . rjskene@4.227.189.169:/home/rjskene/chillseek

 #TO DO#